vvergarahack/problem-set-4/README.md

 ```

 ### Exercise 9 (`triplets`)

+`triplets` shoud be a publicly available method that accepts a `String` as input, and returns an `int` as output.

 Given a `String`, `str`, return the number of triplets.
 A triplet is defined as a case-sensitive sequence of 3 identical characters in a row.
 A triplet can overlap, meanning "AAAA" counts as 2 triplets.
 Return -1 if the following specifcations are not met.
 * `str` must not be `null`